spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/total-rewards/benefits/general-and-entity-benefits/index.html.md

 ### Part-time contracts

 As part of our Diversity, Inclusion & Belonging  value, we support [Family and friends first](/handbook/values/#family-and-friends-first-work-second) approach.
-This is one of the many reasons we offer part-time contracts in some teams.
+This is one of the many reasons we offer part-contracts in some teams.

 We are growing fast and unfortunately, not all teams are able to hire part-time team members yet.
 There are certain positions where we can only hire full-time team members.

 Candidates can ask for part-time contract during the interview process.
 Even when a team they are interviewing for can't accept part-time team members, there might be other teams looking for the same expertise that might do so.
 If you are a current team member and would like to switch to a  part-time contract, talk to your manager first.

 ## Meal Train